-Special events are activities, such as sporting events, weddings, pageants, spectator attractions, entertainment, ceremonies, large group camps or rendezvous, which fall under the category of privileges.
+Special events are activities, such as sporting events, spectator attractions, entertainment, ceremonies, large group camps or rendezvous, which fall under the category of privileges.
 Special events differ from public assemblies and public meetings in that the latter activities are rights protected by the First Amendment.

-The authority for the management of special events in a National Park can be found in Title 16, U.S. Code and Title 36, Code of Federal Regulations, 2.50.
+The authority for the management of special events in a national park can be found in Title 16, U.S. Code and Title 36, Code of Federal Regulations, 2.50.

 National Park Service Management Policies 2006 and Director’s Order 53 Special Park Uses provide policy guidance for management of special event activities.